KEEN Parent Hacks: Fall Hiking With Kids

 What happens when you mention the word “hike” in your home?

-If your kiddo screams for joy and grabs their favorite hikers, by all means do a little happy dance inside and enjoy supporting their enthusiasm with some rewarding trail time!
+If your kiddo screams for joy and grabs their favorite hiking shoes, by all means do a little happy dance inside and enjoy supporting their enthusiasm with some rewarding trail time!
 But if, let’s just say, that enthusiasm is NOT being expressed whatsoever, especially as they enter the pre-teen/teen stage (just sayin’), all is not lost.
 It might just require getting a little creative and upping your snack game.

 Here’s the thing: In our experience, once kids are out on the trail, they love being out there on the trail.
 So what can you do to get from the front door to the trailhead?
 We asked parents here at KEEN, and we’ve got some tricks down our socks for you.